autokey/autokey/Basic-Scripts.md

 This page contains example scripts to demonstrate the **basic** capabilities of AutoKey's scripting service.

-Feel free to use the scripts presented for your own purposes.
+Feel free to use these scripts for your own purposes.
 However, if you significantly modify them or come up with something new as a result of using them, please post them in [one of our community platforms](https://github.com/autokey/autokey/wiki/Community) so one of the wiki moderators can add them here for all to benefit.

 All submitted scripts are publicly licensed as [GNU GPL v3](http://www.gnu.org/licenses/gpl.html)